 CA The search is deeper—but something very beautiful is going to come from it.
 We might have to wait several years, but I feel something profound is going to come.
 I think we will be looking more deeply into our roots.
 We didn’t have time to do that during the war—we identified with the proletarian.
 Now it’s going to be a more conscious process—studying who we are, studying as Vasconselos said, “this beautiful cosmic race that we are.
 Not just our Indian roots but our Spanish roots, all of that, all of what we are.”
 And why all of these things have happened to us: Why all of these abortive movements have happened, and then to go deeper than that.

 DFA And you say that the poets and writers in Nicaragua are going through the same thing as those in El Salvador?

 CA Yes, exactly the same identity crisis.
-Before, they identified with the revolution—_that_ was their identity.
+Before, they identified with the revolution—that was their identity.
 Many beautiful, wonderful writers came from that.
-Now they have a voice, but they are looking for something to identity with.
+Now they have a voice, but they are looking for something to identify with.
 Maybe, you just have to identity with yourself.
 I don’t know.
 I am searching, too. (laughter) Go into yourself, be more introspective than extroverted.
 That doesn’t mean that your people don’t mean anything to you.
 Of course they do, but that must be in relation to yourself.
 So, more introspection, but this is a guess.
 I don’t mean egotistically.
 I don’t mean looking at your navel.
-But talking your deep self into account.
+But taking your deep self into account.

 DFA But that deep self has been hurt and our spirit has been shattered.